GitSquared/edex-ui/README.md

 - `npm run build-linux` or `build-windows` or `build-darwin`

 Resulting binaries and assets will be in the `dist` folder.

+#### A note about versioning, branches, and commit messages
+Currently, development is done directly on the `master` branch.
+The version tag on this branch is the version tag of the next release with the `-pre` suffix (e.g `v2.6.1-pre`), to avoid confusion when both release and source versions are installed on one's system.
+I use [gitmoji](https://github.com/carlosuesta/gitmoji-cli) to make my commit messages, but I'm not enforcing this on this repo so commits from PRs and the like might not be formatted that way.
+[Dependabot](https://dependabot.com) runs weeekly to check dependencies updates.
+It is setup to auto-merge most of them as long as the builds checks passes.

 ## Credits
 eDEX-UI's source code was primarily written by me, [Squared](https://github.com/GitSquared).
 If you want to get in touch with me or find other projects I'm involved in, check out [my website](https://squared.codebrew.fr).